 Our web-based customer interface provides a straightforward means of submitting 3D CAD part designs.
 Our proprietary manufacturability analysis then quickly analyzes whether a part design falls within our manufacturing capabilities.
-In many cases, our software provides suggested design modifications to enhance manufacturability, presented to the product developer in an interactive quotation containing a color-coded 3D representation of the part.
-This allows product developers to quickly determine the manufacturability of their parts, what they will cost and when they can be shipped.
+In many cases, our software provides suggested design modifications to enhance manufacturability, presented to the product developer or engineer in an interactive quotation containing a color-coded 3D representation of the part.
+This allows product developers and engineers to quickly determine the manufacturability of their parts, what they will cost and when they can be shipped.
 Our interactive quotations provide instant visibility into the impact of changing an order's various parameters such as material, finish, quantity or shipping schedule.
-As a result, we provide product developers with an easy-to-use and consistent means of obtaining custom parts.
+As a result, we provide product developers and engineers with an easy-to-use and consistent means of obtaining custom parts.

-Attractive Low-Volume Pricing
+Attractive Custom Pricing

-Based on internal market research, we believe we generally have competitive pricing on low-volume orders.
-We believe this is a direct result of our technology and the efficiency of our operations, both of which were designed specifically for low-volume production.
-By automating and integrating many of the manual processes conventionally involved in quoting and manufacturing low-volume custom CNC-machined and injection-molded parts, we have significantly reduced or eliminated most of the non-recurring engineering labor costs associated with these processes.
-These costs are typically a significant portion of the total costs in the low-volume custom parts manufacturing environment, and as a result, we can typically offer product developers competitive prices on low-volume custom manufactured parts.
+Based on internal market research, we believe we generally have competitive pricing on custom orders.
+We believe this is a direct result of our technology and the efficiency of our operations, both of which were designed specifically for custom parts production.
+By limiting these costs, we can typically offer attractive pricing not normally possible in the custom parts market, and as a result, we can typically offer product developers and engineers competitive prices on custom manufactured parts.